 Benefits of Generics

-There are several advantages to using a generic class over a non-generic version (such as the System.Collections.Generic.Stack<T> class used earlier instead of the original System.Collections.Stack type):
+There are several advantages of using a generic class rather than a nongeneric version (such as the System.Collections.Generic.Stack<T> class used earlier instead of the original System.Collections.Stack type):

 1. Generics facilitate increased type safety, preventing data types other than those explicitly intended by the members within the parameterized class.
 In Listing 12.7, the parameterized stack class restricts you to the Cell data type when using Stack<Cell>.
 For example, the statement path.Push("garbage") produces a compile-time error indicating that there is no overloaded method for System.Collections.Generic.Stack<T>.Push(T) that can work with the string, because it cannot be converted to a Cell.